ColDog/consul-scheduler/readme.md

 another task, or they may miscalculate the resources of a host since other scheduler processes have already allocated that memory or cpu.
 Agents are able to reject a task, which triggers another scheduling and forces the scheduler to rebalance the tasks across the hosts accordingly.

+### Service Discovery

+Service discovery is implemented by using services.
+A service is a mapping containing a cluster, deployment, container and port to reach the container at.
+These ports can be defined dynamically.
+This allows the API to resolve a query for a given service with the endpoints to reach all of the available containers with the configured ports inside the configured cluster.
+Overall you can think of the service as a predefined query to run against the state of the cluster.

+This is a mere building block for service discovery as it only implements a method to retrieve the given endpoints for a service.
+It makes no assumptions about what you do from there on.

 #### Writing Your Own Scheduler